 Cut the bacon into small pieces.
 In a medium size fry pan, add ½ tbsp olive oil.
 On medium heat, fry for about 5 minutes.
 Put bacon on some paper towels to drain excess fat and oil.

-Wash and dry rocket leaves.
+Wash and dry arugula.

 Thinly slice red cabbage.